trollfacenan/random-kah-scripts/README.md

 # random-kah-scripts
-go to the main branch for an updating branch
+go to the main branch for an real-time updating branch